 Why your nonprofit should consider a Halloween fundraiser

-In 2020, Americans spent over $8 billion on Halloween candy, costumes, decorations, and gifts.
-A fundraiser is a good way to get in on Halloween spending and reach out to people before they start emptying their pockets for the holiday season.
+In 2021, Americans spent over $10 billion on Halloween candy, costumes, decorations, and gifts.
+And a fundraiser is a good way to get in on Halloween spending and reach out to people — before they start emptying their pockets for the holiday season.

 Here are some Halloween fundraising ideas to get you started: